AnatolyRugalev/kube-commander/README.md

 I'm heavily invested in rewriting new version from scratch, you can follow the progress in `tcell` branch.

-I want to thank everyone contributing to this project for your support, especcially to my family who allows me to spend some time with this project daily.
+I want to thank everyone contributing to this project for your support, especcially my family who allows me to spend some time with this project daily.
 I appreciate any help, feature requests and bug reports.

 ## Requirements